AyushJain001/Eduhub-mentor/README.md

-# This repository will contain all the content and resource that I gone through.
+# This repository will contain all the content and resource that I gone through while mentoring on topic machine learning.

-frequent update will happen.

 ## 🧮 Like It?
 Then why to wait😃
 - Fork the repository